Rsrbai/portfolio2/README.md

 ## Existing Features

+* Favicon of a missile being launched to represent attacks
 * User and comp name tags
 * Score keeper for player and comp
 * Action message prompting an action